How’s your pilot light?

-How’s your pilot light?
-No, not that kind… I’m referring to the eternal flame, deep in your lower belly.
+Not the kind in your stove or furnace.
+I’m talking about the eternal flame, deep in your lower belly.

-That proverbial light is an aspect of the Water Element in Chinese medicine, and it relates to your strength and your will to keep trudging through cold, darkness, and uncertainty.
+This proverbial light is an aspect of the Water Element in Chinese medicine, and it relates to your strength and your will to keep trudging through cold, darkness, and uncertainty.
 It not only gives you the oomph to get out of bed in the morning, but it also helps you feel warmth and love—even in the dead of winter, a pandemic, or any other time of scarcity.

 One way to keep your pilot light burning strong is to draw from all the warmth and good feelings you’ve experienced over the year.
 Pack the memories away like vegetables in a root cellar.
 I know the harvest for physical and emotional connection was scanty this year, but that makes it even more important to preserve it with care.